Jon Kent (DC Comics): Superman: Son of Kal-El

 Jon is the protagonist in the comic book Superman: Son of Kal-El, which began publication in July 2021 and ended in December 2022, with 18 issues and one annual.
 Written by Tom Taylor and art by John Timms, the series features Jon taking over his father's mantle as Superman and being entrusted with the protection of Earth while his father (whose stories take place in Action Comics) is away from Earth.
 The series premise has been described as "Truth, Justice, and a Better World."

 In the series, Jon gives up his secret identity in order to save a group of college students from a school shooter.
 One of the students, Jay Nakamura, reveals to Jon that he covertly runs a news site known as "The Truth" which exposes secrets that the mainstream media will not report, including the plight of the refugees of Gamorra, an island nation under the dictatorship of their president, Henry Bendix.
 Jon becomes an ally of Jay and eventually begins a relationship with him.
 The series was nominated for the GLAAD Media Award for Outstanding Comic Book at the 34th GLAAD Media Awards.

 Adventures of Superman: Jon Kent

-Jon stars in the six-issue miniseries, Adventures of Superman: Jon Kent, written by Tom Taylor and art by Clayton Henry.
-The first issue was released in March 2023.
+Jon stars in the six-issue miniseries Adventures of Superman: Jon Kent.
+The comic features Jon crossing over into the world of the Injustice franchise.

 DC All In

-Jon Kent stars in the 2024 miniseries Secret Six, part of the DC All In relaunch, where he joins the eponymous team.
+Jon appears in the Secret Six limited series.
+After the Absolute Power storyline, Jon, Dreamer, Jay and others are recruited to form a new Secret Six team.
 At the end of the series, Jon breaks up with Jay Nakamura due to Jay's trauma and desire to avenge his devastated home country of Gamorra, which Jon refuses to assist him in.

+Following the events of DC K.O., Jon takes on the identity of Tomorrow Man after an encounter with the time-traveling villain Txyz.
+After Jon beats him in battle, Txyz rewards him by freeing a younger doppelgänger of Jon from the volcano on Earth-3.
+This younger Jon is later revealed to be the son of Superwoman and Ultraman of Earth-3.